NaturelLee/Naturellee/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on web development with React.
+- 🔭 Working on web development with React and Vue.
-- 🌱 I’m currently learning Rust.
+- 🌱 Trying Rust.

 [Click to add issues/comments to contact me](https://github.com/NaturelLee/blogs/issues)